fomightez/sequencework/README.md

 sequencework
 ============

-mainly python scripts related to nucleic or protein sequence work
+Mainly python scripts related to nucleic or protein sequence work

+Descriptions of the scripts are found within `README.md` files in the sub folder.